iamasteriix/seaver-drupal/README.md

 1. Launch the site with `ddev launch`

 > You might run into a few errors during setup.
 It's probably because of some missing packages in your
 > system.
-Copy and paste them into your internet search box, you're sure to find the solution.
+Copy and paste them into your internet search box, you're sure to find their solutions.